bhospelhorn/cafebots/README.md

     Cancel an event you created.
 Instance and silent arguments are optional, and should be bools if included. checkrsvp [eventID]
-    Check your rsvp status for an event.
+    Check your rsvp status for an event. eventinfo [eventID]
+    Get details on a specific event.
 ```

 Role Management